ColtonKawamura/MDsim/README.md

     return force_i
 end
 ```
-Which gives you the force on particle $i$ due to it's interaction with particle $j$.　`ForceHooke` has the same type logic as `EnergyHooke` and outputs forces in the dimensions of `VecType`.
+Which gives you the force on particle $$i$$ due to it's interaction with particle $j$.　`ForceHooke` has the same type logic as `EnergyHooke` and outputs forces in the dimensions of `VecType`.

 ## Calculating Forces for All Particles in Simulation

-Let's general a number of particles and create a function that will calculate the forces between them all.
+Let's generate a number of particles and create a function that will calculate the forces between them all.

 ### Creating Multiple Random Particles.